Iron Nest: Heavy Turret Simulator - Official Demo Trailer

 No. The current build references public Steam CDN media by URL for source-backed visual context.
 The site should not download or rehost those files unless asset policy is confirmed.

-Keep source links visible so the operator can recheck facts before publishing or expanding the site.
+Source links stay visible so facts can be rechecked before publishing or expanding guides.